-The 'International Standard Recording Code' is a unique identification system for sound recordings and music video recordings.
+The 'International Standard Recording Code' (or ISRC code) is a unique identification system for sound recordings and music video recordings.
 Each ISRC code identifies a specific unique recording and can be permanently encoded into a product as a kind of digital fingerprint.
-This means it can be (and is) used for sales tracking by the music download and streaming platforms.
+It can then used for sales tracking by the music download and streaming platforms.
 So whether your music is being played in Skegness or Sweden, it will be instantly recognised, all thanks to your ISRC code.

 Let’s break that down:

-89 is the year
+16 is the year

-How Do I Get An ISRC code?
+How do I get an ISRC code?

-Why do I Need An ISRC code?
+Why do I need an ISRC code?